The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Many drivers choose to lease a car rather than purchase it outright in order to lessen the monthly cost or afford a more luxurious option.
-However, after leasing a vehicle, many drivers then choose to buy it.
+And after leasing a vehicle, many drivers then choose to buy it.
 This option is best for drivers who have fallen in love with their leased vehicle and no longer want to pay a monthly fee.
-But before taking this route, it’s important to weigh the total cost.
+But before taking this route, weighing the total cost is important.

 When should you lease before buying?

-To decide which is better, add the total cost of leasing a car, including any upfront fees, to the car’s projected residual value at the end of the lease.
-Then compare that number to the car’s sale price, plus all fees and interest over the life of the car loan, and see which number is lower.
+To decide which option is best, add the total cost of leasing a car, including any upfront fees, to the car’s projected residual value at the end of the lease.
+Then compare that number to the car’s sale price, plus all fees and money factor over the life of the car loan, and see which number is lower.

-In some cases, leasing and then buying ends up being more costly than buying outright, especially if you exceed the dealer’s mileage limits or the residual value at the end of the lease is much higher than anticipated.
-However, in other cases you may get a good interest rate deal on your lease and see a lower residual value than expected, so it could be a good trade-off to not be locked into owning a car that doesn’t suit your needs.
+In some cases, leasing and then buying ends up being more expensive than buying outright.
+This is especially true if you exceed the dealer’s mileage limits or the residual value at the end of the lease is much higher than anticipated.

 Key considerations before leasing to buy